 Due to how arithmetic is performed by computers, if a variable’s value is increased past the maximum value representable in its type, the system may fail to provide an overflow indication to the program.
 One of the most common processor behaviour is to wrap to a very large negative value, or set a condition flag for overflow or underflow, or saturate at the largest representable value.

-Wrap-around often generates an unexpected negative value; this unexpected value may cause a loop to continue for a long time (because the termination condition requires a value greater than some positive value) or an array bounds violation.
+Wrap-around often generates an unexpected negative value; this unexpected value may cause a loop to execute for a long time (because the termination condition requires a value greater than some positive value) or an array bounds violation.
 A wrap-around can sometimes trigger buffer overflows that can be used to execute arbitrary code.

 The precise consequences of wrap-around differ depending on: